Gives Us Purpose.

-If you or a family member are the victim of abuse or neglect at a nursing home, assisted living facility or group home, you don’t have to accept what the facility told you, believe their explanation and move on.
-You can take action.
+If you or a family member is the victim of abuse or neglect at a nursing home, assisted living facility or group home, you have choices.
+You don’t have to accept the facility’s excuses.
+You can take legal action.

-Neglect, abuse or medical malpractice can lead to the death of a loved one.
-Our nursing home attorney in Maryland helps families cope with wrongful death cases by advising them of their rights and investigating why the family member died and who is responsible.
-Legal actions can be filed and pursued to seek compensation for family members and hopefully correct practices at a facility where a death needlessly occurred.
+Neglect, abuse or medical malpractice can lead to the painful death of a loved one.
+This is wrong.
+Roger Weinberg is a nursing home attorney in Maryland who helps families cope with wrongful death cases by advising them of their rights.
+We can investigate why the family member died and who is responsible.
+For a free initial consultation about your case, call us today at (410) 825-3161.

 Abuse and neglect come in many forms and can result in a number of injuries:

-Residents who are not mentally competent due to dementia or Alzheimer’s disease or who have difficulty communicating are especially at risk for abuse or neglect.
-They’re more vulnerable, and a staff member may feel it will be easier to get away with mistreatment if the resident won’t be believed or can’t identify their attacker.
+Nursing home residents who are not mentally competent due to dementia or Alzheimer’s disease or who have difficulty communicating are especially at risk for abuse or neglect.
+These residents are more vulnerable, and staff may feel it is easier to get away with mistreating them.
+Many times, these residents won’t be believed or can’t identify their attacker.

-Suspect a problem?
+Suspect a problem in a nursing home?
 Talk with us - we can help